 TNKS2 (Tankyrase 2) is a Protein Coding gene.
-Diseases associated with TNKS2 include Arthrogryposis, Renal Dysfunction, And Cholestasis 1 and Cherubism.
-Among its related pathways are Signaling by GPCR and Telomere Extension by Telomerase.
+Diseases associated with TNKS2 include Cherubism and Arthrogryposis, Renal Dysfunction, And Cholestasis 1.
+Among its related pathways are Signaling by GPCR and Deubiquitination.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is TNKS.

 UniProtKB/Swiss-Prot Summary for TNKS2 Gene

 Poly-ADP-ribosyltransferase involved in various processes such as Wnt signaling pathway, telomere length and vesicle trafficking (PubMed:11739745, PubMed:11802774, PubMed:19759537, PubMed:21478859, PubMed:23622245, PubMed:25043379).
 Acts as an activator of the Wnt signaling pathway by mediating poly-ADP-ribosylation of AXIN1 and AXIN2, 2 key components of the beta-catenin destruction complex: poly-ADP-ribosylated target proteins are recognized by RNF146, which mediates their ubiquitination and subsequent degradation (PubMed:19759537, PubMed:21478859).
 Also mediates poly-ADP-ribosylation of BLZF1 and CASC3, followed by recruitment of RNF146 and subsequent ubiquitination (PubMed:21478859).
 Mediates poly-ADP-ribosylation of TERF1, thereby contributing to the regulation of telomere length (PubMed:11739745).
 Stimulates 26S proteasome activity (PubMed:23622245).